I hope everybody has a fantastic Labor Day weekend.

 Ready, go.

-Okay, very it is a Friday, isn't it?
+It is a Friday, isn't it?

-All right, Rush Limbaugh Show for a Friday.
+Rush Limbaugh Show for a Friday.

-I'm Mark Davis filling in for WBAP Dallas Fort Worth.
+I'm Mark Davis filling in for WBAP Dallas-Fort Worth.

 It's September, and we're just thrilled, and I love that.

-So everybody's kids back in school, fall going well for you so far.
+So everybody's kids back in school.

 We certainly have a lot of people plugged into and interested in that.